rkuma183/wilsonmar.github.io/_posts/2016-05-15-azure-cloud-powershell.md

    used by ARM to enable infrastructure configurations to be defined (much like Puppet).

+### Install PowerShell #

+Run from the <a target="_blank" href="https://www.powershellgallery.com/items?itemType=PSModule">
+Powershell Gallery</a> the Workflow to Download All Gallery Modules:

+0. Click the "Deploy" button or:

+   <pre><strong>
+   Install-Script -Name Download-AllGalleryModules
+   </strong></pre>

+0. Press Y to accept that the modules are from an untrusted source.

+0. Click the "Deploy" button.
+You should see Azure's Custon Deployment bolt with Parameters:

+   <amp-img width="632" height="703" alt="azure deploy 2016-05-17-1264x1406.png" src="https://cloud.githubusercontent.com/assets/300046/15326492/733d052c-1c0b-11e6-980c-fc9adef91e95.png"></amp-img>

+0. Type in for new Resource Group name "Download-AllGalleryModules".
+0. Click Create to see error icons.
+0. Click Edit parameters.
+0. Select your Resource group location (such as "East US 2").
+0. Click Review legal terms then click Purchase.
+0. Click Create.

 ### Make Imperative Commands #

    <tt>PS C:\\>
    </tt>

-Get a count of how many commands for the Azure module:
+Windows PowerShell <strong>providers</strong> access data stores, such as the Windows Registry and certificate store, as easily as you access the file system.
+Install NuGet provider:

    <pre><strong>
+   Install-PackageProvider -Name NuGet -Force
+   </strong></pre>

+Get a count of how many commands for Azure module:

+   <pre><strong>
    Get-Command -Module Azure | Measure-Object
    </strong></pre>

-   The count is 756 commands for just Azure for ASM.
+   I got a count of 697 commands for just Azure for ASM.

 List Azure commands containing "vm":